-- Blackburn College is a large general further education College and the rapidly developing main campus is situated in the heart of Blackburn town centre, within a mile radius of the College there are two schools with Sixth Forms and private schools with A-level provision.
-Each year the College provides learning opportunities to 7000 students at all levels and across a wide range of sectors. - In Blackburn with Darwen 60% of the population is white.
-The proportion of the population who are Black and Minority Ethnic group (BAME), at 31%, was by far the highest in the Lancashire-14 area.
-The rate was three times greater than for Lancashire-14 and regional averages.
-Almost 45,500 people in Blackburn with Darwen were in the BAME category. - The percentage of disadvantaged students (pre-16) within the borough is 33.6% and remains at around 7% above the national rate of 27.3.
-Blackburn College has 61% of students from disadvantaged postcodes and 28% of students are from BAME (Black and Minority Ethnic) backgrounds (this figure rises to 36% for FE).
-Around 28% of the borough's residents are from an Asian heritage background, with 69% from a White ethnic group.
-Between 2014 and 2039 the population of the borough is projected to decline by 2,698 (1.8%) to 144,045. - Blackburn with Darwen has an unemployment rate currently of 5.7%, which is 1.5% above the North West rate and 2% above the UK unemployment rate.
-With high levels of social deprivation, basic skills levels, including English as an additional language, are low.
-28% of jobs within the borough are paid below the living wage.
-91.2% of Blackburn with Darwen residents either spoke English as their main language, or if it was not their main language, spoke it well, compared to 95.5% in England and Wales. - 33.8% of the working-age population of Blackburn with Darwen has a degree or other higher education qualification, significantly lower than the regional average of 38% but an increase of 1% in the last year. - Blackburn with Darwen is a Prevent priority area and the College engages effectively with this Prevent agenda.
-The College has strong and supportive links with partners, including local authorities, the police (Prevent and Channel) and the regional FE/HE Prevent coordinator to develop stringent information-sharing protocols and share intelligence.
-A member of the College Leadership team is the nominated Single Point of Contact (SPoC) for Prevent/Channel and is a member of the local and regional Prevent Partnership Meetings and represents FE/HE at the Lancashire Channel Panel.
+- Blackburn with Darwen is a Prevent priority area and the College engages effectively with this Prevent agenda.
+The College has strong and supportive links with partners, including local authorities, the Police (Prevent and Channel) and the regional Further Education (FE)/Higher Education (HE) Prevent coordinator to develop stringent information-sharing protocols and share intelligence.
+A member of the College Leadership Team is the nominated Single Point of Contact (SPoC) for Prevent/Channel and is a member of the local and regional Prevent Partnership Meetings and represents FE/HE at the Lancashire Channel Panel.
 A Prevent risk assessment is in place (informed by the Counter Terrorism Local Profile) and reviewed termly with associated action plans developed to a high quality and cover all aspects of the 'Prevent' duty, including risk and threat. - The economy of Blackburn with Darwen exhibits diversification as older traditional industries are replaced by employers in the high technology sector.
 Manufacturing, notably in aerospace and engineering, continues to be important.
 35% of the working age population is not in work which comprises of 30% males and 42% of females, and for those who are in work, full-time earnings are 19% below the national average.
 With high levels of social deprivation, basic skills levels, including English as an additional language, are low. - The College is committed to Widening Participation in learning at all levels in order to meet the skills gaps and respond to the needs of both individuals and employers.
 Changes to the curriculum are reviewed on an annual basis through both business planning and Governance in response to labour market information, local, regional and national priorities. - It is within this challenging environment that the College operates and works in partnership with the Borough Council and others to make improvements to life chances and meet the skills needs of our local community.